openmm/openmm/docs/usersguide/library.rst

     mps = meter / second

 Unlike amount (moles), angle (radians) is arguably dimensionless.
-Butsimtk.unit treats angle as another dimension.
+But simtk.unit treats angle as another dimension.
 Use the trigonometric functions from the simtk.unit module (not those from the Python math module!) when dealing with Units and Quantities.